Computational framework for monolithic coupling for thin fluid flow in contact interfaces: Coupled problem statement

-where $\Gamma^\text{c}$ is the active contact zone (which may consist of several separated contact clusters), where normal contact tractions are non-zero, $\Gamma^{\text{fsi}}$ is a part of the solid's surface which interacts with the flowing fluid and where the surface tractions are equal to the corresponding tractions in the fluid (so-called \textit{fluid-structure interface}), and $\Gamma^{\text{tf}}_i, \: i = \overline{1, n_{\text{tf}}}$ are {\it trapped fluid} zones, i.e. parts of the surface $\Gamma$ which are out of contact, but completely delimited by non-simply connected contact patches, {which encircle pools containing the fluid.
+The notation of the subsets is the following: $\Gamma^\text{c}$ is the active contact zone (which may consist of several separated contact clusters), where normal contact tractions are non-zero, $\Gamma^{\text{fsi}}$ is a part of the solid's surface which interacts with the flowing fluid and where the surface tractions are equal to the corresponding tractions in the fluid (so-called \textit{fluid-structure interface}), and $\Gamma^{\text{tf}}_i, \: i = \overline{1, n_{\text{tf}}}$ are {\it trapped fluid} zones, i.e. parts of the surface $\Gamma$ which are out of contact, but completely delimited by non-simply connected contact patches, {which encircle pools containing the fluid.
 Furthermore, we term by $\Gamma^\text{f}$ the projection of $\Gamma^{\text{fsi}}$ on the plane $z=0$, which serves as the lubrication surface where the Reynolds equation for the fluid flow will be defined.

 By definition, $\Gamma^\text{c} \cap \Gamma^\text{fsi} = \emptyset$ and $\Gamma^\text{c} \cap\Gamma^{\ttf}_i = \emptyset \; \forall i = \overline{1, n_{\text{tf}}}$.
 Note also, that $\Gamma^\text{fsi} \cap \Gamma^{\ttf}_i = \emptyset \; \forall i = \overline{1, n_{\text{tf}}}$, i.e. even though all trapped pockets contain the same fluid as the one present in the fluid-flow domain, the behaviour of the trapped fluid is to be considered separately.
 We assume here that in the initial configuration $\Gamma^\text{c} = \emptyset$ and $n_{\ttf} = 0$, so that the fluid flow zone occupies the whole interface.
 This assumption makes impossible appearance of non-contact zones which do not belong to $\Gamma^{\text{fsi}}$ or to one of the trapped fluid zones $\Gamma^{\ttf}_i$.
 However, consideration of such a case (e.g., air bubbles entrapment in the case of non-saturated fluid interface) could be included into the framework.